Home » Do All Cockatoos Talk? (Best vs. Worst Talkers)

 Umbrella Cockatoos

 Not all umbrella cockatoos learn to talk, and most don’t until they’re older.
-Similarly, getting them to talk takes training; some only learn a few words, while others can string a couple of sentences together.

 Goffin Cockatoos

-Without training and socialization, Goffin cockatoos can be noisy.
 As they’re so vocal, many owners assume they’ll talk without training, which isn’t true.

-While Goffin cockatoos respond well to training, don’t be disheartened if the cockatoo doesn’t develop talking abilities because this is normal.
+While Goffin cockatoos respond well to training, don’t be disheartened if the cockatoo doesn’t develop talking abilities because this is relatively normal.

 Red-Tailed Cockatoos